 Remember that those lower flow temperatures do make a difference to how big the radiators need to be, or how tight the pipework spacing should be in your underfloor system.

-Room by room heat losses have got to be done in order for your installation to qualify for MCS approval, so make use of them to size your emitters!
-Sometimes installers who are new to heat pumps after fitting gas or oil boilers for years struggle with getting used to going into this much detail.
+Room-by-room heat losses have got to be done in order for your installation to qualify for MCS approval, so make use of them to size your emitters!
 If you have an underfloor specialist doing a design for you, try to get them to work from the heat loss calculations, rather than making assumptions.
-By the time the underfloor system is in, it’s too late to change it.

 Your hot water cylinder needs to be specified to account for that lower flow temperature as well.
 The surface area required to transfer heat will be bigger than a standard unvented cylinder’s coil.
 Some manufacturers use “tank in tank” cylinders, which is one way to overcome this issue.
-Alternatively, look at heat-pump-specific cylinders – make sure the coil size is appropriate though, and not only that, check that the coil diameter and tapping sizes are OK, especially for larger output heat pumps.
+Alternatively, look at heat-pump-specific cylinders – make sure the coil size is appropriate though – and not only that, check that the coil diameter and tapping sizes are okay, especially for larger output heat pumps.

 For a long time, heat pumps just weren’t especially good at handling hot water demands because they didn’t generate very high temperatures to start off with.